abhishek8899/Blockchain-based-Course-Review-System/README.md

 When the right solution is found, the entire network will broadcast that the user has the right to generate a new block and reward him with a small amount of Rcoins.

 ### Consensus Algorithm : PoW
 The system generates a mathematical problem.
-All those involved in the consensus process will compete to be the first to find a solution to this mathematical problem.When the right solution is found, the entire network will broadcast that the user has the right to generate a new block and reward him with a small amount of Rcoins.
+All those involved in the consensus process will compete to be the first to find a solution to this mathematical problem.
+When the right solution is found, the entire network will broadcast that the user has the right to generate a new block and reward him with a small amount of Rcoins.

 ## Machine Learning
 We have used some machine learning techniques to enhance the user experience for this platform.
 The techniques already deployed on the platform are described below: